ORNL/SYCLhash/docs/hash.rst

 .. doxygenclass:: syclhash::Bucket
    :members:

-These are collective calls, so each group must call add/del/next with the same argument.
+The iterators over each Bucket are collective, since each group must call add/del/next with the same argument.

 .. doxygenclass:: syclhash::Hash
    :members:

 .. doxygenclass:: syclhash::DeviceHash
    :members:

+Because groups don't exist in host code, the `HostHash` class has considerably less useful functionality than `DeviceHash`.

+See the examples inside `tests/` for ideas.